martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC has been adopted as the default TCP congestion control algorithm in the Linux, Windows, and Apple stacks, and has been used and deployed globally.
 Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over classical AIMD congestion control.
-It is therefore to be regarded as the current standard for TCP congestion control.
-CUBIC can also be used for other transport protocols such as QUIC {{?RFC9000}} and SCTP {{?RFC4960}} as a default congestion controller.
+It is therefore to be regarded as the currently most widely deployed standard for TCP congestion control.
+CUBIC can also be used for other transport protocols such as QUIC {{?RFC9000}} and SCTP {{?RFC4960}}
+as a default congestion controller.

 The design of CUBIC was motivated by the well-documented problem classical TCP has with  low utilization over fast and long-distance